-3D-Printing consists in melting plastic at ~200°C inside the extruder (plastics: PLA, ABS, PETG, and many more but I strongly recommend PLA because it's organic) : In the following drawing you see a side-cut of the extruder; with the material in red, going down to the 200ºC zone.
+3D-Printing consists in melting plastic at ~200°C inside the "extruder bloc".
+The materials used are : mainly PLA, ABS, PETG, and many more like Nylon or Carbon Fiber based.
+I strongly recommend PLA because it's organic.

-Here you can see that the glass under the object is warmed up at 60°C. The extruder is at 200°C inside and it's isolated from outside so it only shows 82.2°C (in white above the object).
+Here you can see that the glass under the object is warmed up at 60°C. The extruder is at ~200°C inside and is isolated from outside with a special rubber so it only shows 82.2°C (in white above the object).

-The extruder is moved on X axis, while the object moves on the Y axis (on this particular machine called RepRap Prusa i3 reWork) to deposit the melted plastic layer by layer, starting from the glass at 0.2mm per layer with a 0.3mm extruder diameter.
-This is customizable : extruders are from 0.1mm to 1mm, layer height must be between 0.1mm to ~0.85mm, so YES precision is important, but quite easy to achieve in fact, with patience and good components.
+The extruder is moved on the X axis, while the object moves on the Y axis (on this particular machine called RepRap Prusa i3 reWork) to deposit the melted plastic layer by layer, starting from the glass at 0.2mm per layer with a 0.4mm extruder diameter.
+This is customizable : extruders are from 0.1mm to 1mm, layer height must be between 0.1mm to ~0.85mm depending on the extruder hole diameter, so YES precision is important, but quite easy to achieve in fact, with good components.

 When each layer is completed, the extruder is raised on Z axis, by the "layer height" amount of mm.